Th-Underscore/Anime4K-Batch/README.md

 There are four main ways to use the script:

 1. **Add to Context Menu:**
-    *   Open PowerShell (user or admin) and set this variable:
+    *   Open PowerShell (user or admin) and set this variable to your path to the script:

     ```powershell
     $path = "C:\path\to\Anime4K-Batch.bat"